SumiSastri/fashion-app/README.md

 - filtered and set search criteria from data in data-transformations file
 - added search event listner as prop in search component
 - tested filter working

+### Refactoring the MVP

+- used CSS grid to make the site responsive
+- removed comments in code and tests
+- removed trial data-files